 What to Expect after buying fresh herbs

-You may be surprised to hear that if you store your fresh herbs properly you can get up to a few weeks out of them, which means your dollar goes a whole lot further!
-In fact things such as cilantro and parsley can last up to three weeks!
+You may be surprised to hear that if you store your fresh herbs properly, you can get up to a few weeks out of them, which means your dollar goes a whole lot further!
+In fact, herbs such as cilantro and parsley can last up to three weeks!

 Storing Rosemary, Thyme, and Chives